 The Coca-Cola share is one of the largest publicly traded shares in the US market and provides quarterly income through a dividend that has been paid to shareholders for many years.
 The amount of this dividend tends to increase over time depending on the group's results.
 Here you can find out more about the Coca-Cola share dividend, including the exact amount, yield, ex-dividend date and payment date, as well as a history of how it has changed over time.

-Coca-Cola's dividend is paid annually based on the company's financial results for the previous year.
+Coca-Cola's dividend is paid each year based on the group's financial results for the previous year.
 The amount of the dividend is proposed by the Board of Directors and then voted on by the General Meeting of Shareholders which is held once a year after the balance sheet.

 As Coca-Cola is an American company, it pays its dividend quarterly.
 This means that it pays a dividend four times a year, usually in equal amounts.

-In 2021, for example, Coca-Cola's first interim dividend was ex-dividend on 13 March 2021 and paid on 1 April, the second was ex-dividend on 14 June and paid on 1 July, the third was ex-dividend on 14 September and paid on 1 October and the fourth was ex-dividend on 30 November and paid on 15 December.
+In 2022, for example, Coca-Cola's first interim dividend was detached on 14 March and paid on 1 April, the second was detached on 14 June and paid on 1 July, the third was detached on 15 September and paid on 3 October and the fourth was detached on 30 November and paid on 15 December.

-The next expected dividend for Coca-Cola shares is the balance of the 2022 dividend calculated on the 2021 financial year.
-To date, two interim dividends totalling $1.76 per share have been paid.
-Each of these interim dividends, in the amount of $0.44, was paid on April 1 and July 1, 2022.
+The next expected dividend for Coca-Cola shares is the balance of the 2023 dividend calculated on the 2022 financial year.
+Indeed, to date, an interim dividend totalling $1.78 per share has been paid.
+This interim dividend in the amount of $0.46 was paid on April 1.

-Two further instalments of $0.44 will be paid in October and December 2022.
+Three further instalments of $0.46 will be paid in July, October and December 2023.

 The Coca-Cola Group's dividend payments have been uninterrupted since 1980.
 This means that the company has been paying its shareholders a dividend every year for over 42 years.
 Moreover, the amount of the dividend has tended to increase over time.
-Here is a history of the latest dividends paid by Coca-Cola and how they have changed from year to year.
+Here is a history of the last dividends paid by Coca-Cola and their evolution from year to year.

 The amount of the dividend of the Coca-Cola share is not the only element to take into account to know its profitability.
-It is in fact necessary to base oneself on its yield, which corresponds to the part of the share price represented by the amount of the dividend paid.
+It is indeed necessary to base oneself on its yield which corresponds to the part of the share price that the amount of the dividend paid represents.

-The Coca-Cola Group's payout ratio is particularly high, with 71.73% of its profits being returned to its shareholders.
-This tells us that this is a mature company that is not holding much cash for investment and future growth.
+The Coca-Cola Group's payout ratio is particularly high, with 79.8% of its profits going to shareholders.
+This tells us that it is a mature company that does not have much money left for investment and future growth.

 Over the past 10 years, the Coca-Cola Group has paid a dividend with an average yield of 3.01%, which is a little below its 2021 yield.
 Here is its history: